loichyan/tmux-toggle-popup/README.md

 **Default**: `set exit-empty off \; set status off`

-**Description**: Additional commands that are executed within the popup each time after it is opened.
+**Description**: Tmux commands executed in the popup each time after it is opened.

 ### `@popup-before-open`

 **Default**: empty

-**Description**: Additional commands that are executed within the caller each time before a popup is opened.
+**Description**: Tmux commands executed in the caller each time before a popup is opened.

 ### `@popup-after-close`

 **Default**: empty

-**Description**: Additional commands that are executed within the caller each time after a popup is closed.
+**Description**: Tmux commands executed in the caller each time after a popup is closed.

 ## ⌨️ Keybindings